-Invoked during the constructor to create an adaptor.
+Invoked during the init method to create an adaptor.
 If you subclass WOAdaptor, you specify the WOAdaptor subclass you want the application to use with the -a option on the application's command line.
 When WOApplication encounters the -a option, it invokes this method.
-This method looks for a subclass of WOAdaptor with the name aName (which was supplied as the -a option's argument), and if such a class exists, a new instance is created.
+This method looks for a subclass of WOAdaptor with the name aName (which was supplied as the -a option's argument), and if such a class exists, a new instance is initialized using the WOAdaptor method initWithName:arguments:.
 The someArguments array is populated with any adaptor-specific options (such as -p or -q) that follow the adaptor name on the command line.
 See the WOAdaptor class for more information.

-See also: adaptors
+See also: - adaptors